eerohele/Tutkain/doc/tutorial.md

 * [Clojure CLI tools](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) (the `clojure` command)

-You can [use Disjure with Leiningen](https://stackoverflow.com/a/34932745/825783), too.
+You can [use Tutkain with Leiningen](https://stackoverflow.com/a/34932745/825783), too.
 This tutorial presumes you can run `clojure`.

 ## Steps